numlinalg/RLinearAlgebra.jl/docs/src/manual/compression.md

 ``y = Sx \in \mathbb{R}^{20}`` where
 ``(1-\epsilon)\|x\| \leq \|y\| \leq (1+\epsilon) \|x\|`` with high probability.

-Of course, many other techniques beyond the one described above can be used to generate ``S`` and they vary both in terms of their approximation complexity and computational efficiency.
+Of course, many other techniques beyond a Gaussian matrix can be used to generate ``S`` and they vary both in terms of their approximation accuracy and computational efficiency.
 In papers, Randomized Linear Algebraists often refer to techniques for generating ``S`` as either sampling (random subset of identity) or sketching (general random matrix) techniques.
 For simplicity RLinearAlgebra.jl refers to both types of techniques under the general family of Compressors.

 In RLinearAlgebra.jl, using a compression technique requires two main steps.
-The first, is using the `complete_compressor` function to generate your CompressorRecipe.
-The second step is using the `mul!` or `*` functions to apply your `CompressorRecipe` to your matrix/ vector object.
+The first, uses the `complete_compressor` function to generate a CompressorRecipe.
+The second step uses the `mul!` or `*` functions to apply your `CompressorRecipe` to your matrix/ vector object.
 If you ever want to form a new realization of your compressor, you can use the `update_compressor!` function to update the random entries in your `CompressorRecipe`.